wunderwuzzi23/firefox-cookiemonster/README.md

 ## Final remarks

-**As always the reminder that pen testing requires authorization from proper stakeholders.**
+**As always the reminder that pen testing requires authorization from proper stakeholders.** This information is provided to improve the understanding of attacks and build better mitigations and improve detections.